 Medicaid, which is federally funded public health insurance, does cover sterilization for women, but not for men.
 Still, most states have expanded Medicaid coverage to include vasectomies.
 But federal funds don’t allow sterilization for women younger than 21.
 All women have to sign an informed consent form at least 30 days before their surgery.

-Abortion: While abortion has been legal in the U.S. since 1973’s Supreme Court decision in the Roe v.
-Wade case, each state has different laws about abortion.
-They change quickly, so it’s hard to get an exact state-by-state count, but common restrictions include:
+Abortion: In 2022, the U.S. Supreme Court overturned the 1973 Roe v.
+Wade decision that legalized abortion nationwide.
+As a result, each state has launched its own challenges to the legality of abortions and if they are allowed, at what stage of pregnancy.
+The laws continue to change quickly, so it’s hard to get an exact state-by-state count, but common restrictions include: